 - glue gun

 Start by using the saw to cut your branches to size.
 A saw and miter box is very handy tool to have around the house.
 If you don’t have one yet, this is a good time to get one.
 Lay the sticks out in the heart-shape as you go so you know what size to make each piece.
 The dryer the wood, the easier it will cut.
-Most pieces I only had to saw 3 or 4 strokes to cut them.
 Once the branches are ready, lay out newspaper or a box and tape it to the table-top so it won’t slide around as you work.
 I used pink, purple, red, and white paint, and patterned them in that order.
 Paint a second coat on the wood if needed.